eworx-org/drupal-js/README.md

 ### Drupal modules

-Note: Modules in emfasis are the most used across the Drupal universe.
+Note: Modules in emphasis are the most used across the Drupal universe.

 #### JSON API (core)